rabbitControl/RCP/README.md

 A ParameterGroup allows to structure your parameters and can be used to discover parameters on different levels.

+A Parameter can only be child of excactly one group.

 ## Root Parameter Group